Sponsor

 Music played in the program

-CABANILLES: Tiento de batalla de octavo tonoJohn Butt (1988 Greg Harrold Spanish Style organ [Opus 11]/Pacific Lutheran Theological Seminary, Berkeley, CA) Harmonia Mundi HMU- 907047
+JUAN CABANILLES: Tiento de batalla de octavo tonoJohn Butt (1988 Greg Harrold Spanish Style organ [Opus 11]/Pacific Lutheran Theological Seminary, Berkeley, CA) Harmonia Mundi CD-907047

-HEREDIA: Salve de lleno de primero tono.
-LIDON: 3 Pieces (Offertorio; Elevacion; Allegro).
-BRUNA: Letanias de la VirgenMontserrat Torrent (1991 Collon/Saint Francis Chapel, John Carroll University, Cleveland, OH) (recorded 9/8/91 in concert)
+SEBASTIAN AGUILERA de HEREDIA: Salve de lleno de primero tono.
+JOSÉ LIDÓN: 3 Pieces: Offertorio; Elevacion; Allegro.
+BRUNA: Letanias de la VirgenMontserrat Torrent (1991 Collon/St. Francis Chapel, John Carroll University, Cleveland, OH) recorded in concert, September 8, 1991

 This program was originally issued as #9403 in January 1994.